mysociety/fixmystreet/docs/_includes/admin-tasks-content.md

-You can also choose a variety of options – whether to automatically hide any reports made in this category, whether to prevent form submission when this category is selected, whether updates are allowed on reports in this category, or what parent category or categories a particular category is in.
+You can also choose a variety of options – whether to automatically hide any reports made in this category, whether to prevent form submission when this category is selected, whether updates are allowed on reports in this category, whether members of the public can reopen fixed/closed reports in this category, or what parent category or categories a particular category is in.
 See below for information on <a href="#creating-editing-notices">creating/editing extra notices and